Kyo art preservation Kyo hyogu

 Techniques refined for a thousand years

 Kyo Hyogu have a long history which is said to have begun in the Heian period.
 Since Kyo Hyogu were introduced to Japan along with the introduction of Buddhism from China, at that time they were used in kyokan, scrolls on which sutras were written.
 Furthermore it is said that with the rise of Buddhism, the original form of hanging scrolls depicted painted images of the Buddha and were used for prayer.
 Hyogu, also known as hyoso, developed along with the history of Kyoto, a flourishing center of politics, culture and religion.
-It is also said that the climate of Kyoto was suited for the production of Kyoto Hyogu: high humidity, rapid changes in temperature and less wind.
+It is also said that the climate of Kyoto, high humidity, rapid changes in temperature and less wind, was suited for the production of Kyo Hyogu.
 With the appearance of tokonoma alcoves and the spread of paintings, hyoso began to be made for calligraphic works and paintings.
 In addition, the tea ceremony flourishing from the Muromachi period to the Edo period, created a demand for characteristically elegant works.
 Later, Kyo Hyogu became known as fine hyogu with a particularly refined taste and was designated as a traditional craft of Japan in 1997.
 Even today skilled artisans demonstrate their traditional highly accomplished techniques in the wide range of fields from utility goods, arts and crafts, to the restoration of antiques.

 General Production Process

-- 1. Choosing the cloth (kireji)
+- 1. Choosing the cloth

 A typical Kyo Hyogu will be created around the honshi, which is a work of calligraphic or painted art, Buddhist painting, or other art work.
 Japanese traditional paper, cloth, and paste is used to mount the honshi.
 The mounting is done by repeatedly dampening with water and drying, and going through many complicated stages.
-Firstly, suitable cloth for best complementing the honshi work of art, is chosen.
+Firstly, suitable cloth to enhance the beautiful work of the honshi is chosen.
 There are 4 types of cloth: hiraori (flat weave), ayaori (twill weave), shusuori (satin weave) and karamiori (leno weave).
-Since hanging scrolls are stored rolled up, a thin flexible cloth not prone to wrinkling is best suited to the task.
+Since hanging scrolls are stored rolled up, a thin flexible cloth that does not curl is best suited.
 This is an important process in which the quality of the hyogu is determined.
-The cloth must be carefully selected by considering the balance of colors, patterns and the like and the whole harmony with the honshi and its features.
+The cloth must be carefully selected considering the colors, patterns and the whole balance of the honshi and its features.

 The second lining, mashiurauchi is done using a beating brush.
 For the additional lined paper, misugami, a different type of Japanese traditional paper which is flexible and easily pasted, is often used.
-The lining paper is selected in the same way as for hadaurauchi, and torn by putting a bamboo spatula on the edge of the lining paper which is dampened with water, so that the torn fuzzy fibers stand out.
-The lining paper is attached only to the fiber parts, so that the thickness doesn’t affect the surface.
+The lining paper is selected in the same way as for hadaurauchi, and torn by putting a bamboo spatula on the edge of the lining paper which is dampened with water, so that the fibers stand out.
+The lining paper is attached only at the fiber parts, so that the thickness doesn’t affect the surface.

 Lining is carried out to increase the strength and enhance the impression of the total piece.

-- 7. Sewing futai
+- 7. Sewing on the futai

 A futai is sewn to the hyomoku using raw silk.
 Futai is a long decoration hanging on the upper part of a hanging scroll, and hyomoku is a semicircular wooden bar placed on the top of the hanging scroll.

-- 8. Finishing The piece is finished after installing a scroll bar and strings.
+The piece is finished after installing a scroll bar and strings.

 Where to Buy & More Information